On time-inconsistent extended mean-field control problems with common noise: Abstract

 \section{Abstract}

-This paper addresses a class of time-inconsistent mean field control (MFC) problems in the presence of common noise under non-exponential discount, where the coefficients of the McKean-Vlasov dynamics depend on the conditional joint distribution of the state and control.
-We investigate the closed-loop time-consistent equilibrium strategies for these extended MFC problems and provide a sufficient and necessary condition for their characterization.
-Furthermore, we derive a master equation system that provides an equivalent characterization of our problem.
-We then apply these results to the time-inconsistent linear quadratic (LQ) MFC problems, characterizing the equilibrium strategies in terms of the solution to a non-local Riccati system.
-To illustrate these findings, two financial applications are presented.
-Finally, a non-LQ example is also discussed in which the closed-loop equilibrium strategy can be explicitly characterized and verified.
+This paper studies a class of time-inconsistent mean field control (MFC) problems in the presence of common noise under non-exponential discount and joint law dependence of both state and control. {We investigate the closed-loop time-consistent equilibrium strategies for these extended MFC problems and characterize them through an equilibrium Hamilton-Jacobi-Bellman (HJB) equation defined on the Wasserstein space.} We first apply the results to the linear-quadratic (LQ) time-inconsistent MFC problems and obtain the existence of time-consistent equilibria via a comprehensive study of a nonlocal Riccati system.
+To illustrate the theoretical findings, two financial applications are presented.
+We then examine a class of non-LQ time-inconsistent MFC problems, for which we contribute the existence of time-consistent equilibria by analyzing a nonlocal nonlinear partial differential equation.